kirthevasank/mps/README.md

-# mps
+# MPS
-## Myopic Posterior Sampling for Adaptive Bayesian Design of Experiments
+### Myopic Posterior Sampling for Adaptive Goal Oriented Design of Experiments

+&nbsp;

 MPS is a general and flexible framework adaptive goal oriented design of experiments.